-In certain enterprise scenarios, where specifically provided for by contract between Sectigo and the Subscriber enterprise, Sectigo provides key backup for Certificates to be used for document signing and provides key escrow for Certificates to be used for (typically email) encryption.
+In certain enterprise scenarios, where specifically provided for by contract between Sectigo and the Subscriber enterprise, Sectigo provides key escrow for Certificates to be used for (typically email) encryption.
 In order to effectuate backup and escrow where contracted, Sectigo generates the key-pairs for the relevant Certificates and passes the encrypted Private Key to the Subscriber along with the original delivery of the public Certificate.